strapi-community/strapi-plugin-protected-populate/README.md

 };
 ```

-enable auto populate will automatically populate all fields and populates if no ctx.query.populate/ ctx.query.fields is found.
+enable auto populate will automatically populate all fields and populates if no ctx.query.populate / ctx.query.fields is found.

 ```js
 module.exports = () => {